leonvita91/leonvita91/README.md

-## I'm a Hardcore Programmer, Networker, Developer, and Tutorial Maker!!
+## I'm a Hardcore Programmer, Networker, Developer, and Tutorials Maker!!

 - 🔭 Check out our Channals on Tiktok YouTube:
 - 🌱 I’m currently learning everything 🤣